SRA-VJTI/Wall-E_v2.1/README.md

 sudo chmod +x wall_e_install.sh
 ./wall_e_install.sh
 ```
+After this, log out and log back in.
 ## Common commands:

 Following are the commands for the current CMake-based build in ESP-IDF: